Strumblebee/governing-documents/constitution.md

 -   Section 6: Web Designer

-    -   Keeps the website consistently up to date with the group by working with the historian, social media director.
+    -   Keeps the website consistently up to date with the group by working with the social media director.

 -   Section 7: Social media director